Are Hackers Threatening the Adoption of Self-Driving Cars?

 Throughout time, there have been multiple attempts to develop the industry and encourage driverless cars’ adoption.
 You can access this resource to go through a quick timeline of self-driving cars.

 Fast forward to more recent days, Waymo, formerly known as Google’s self-driving car project, is the first commercial self-driving car and was launched in December 2018.
-Through an app, Waymo offers ride-hailing services to people in from the United States, Phoenix area.
+Through an app, Waymo offers ride-hailing services to people from the United States, Phoenix area.

 Will 2019 be the year of self-driving cars?